Annolu/Ricettario/src/pages/pasta-al-pomodoro/index.md

 - 1 clove of garlic
 - fresh basil (it really makes the difference)
-- Pecorino cheese
+- freshly grated Pecorino Romano cheese
-- some chilly flakes
+- some chilli flakes
 - extra virgin olive oil

 ###Method###

-I usually start boiling the water and prepare the sauce in the mean time.
-Gently fry garlic and chilly in a bit of oil in a pan for a minute and then add the sauce.
+I usually start by boiling the water and preparing the sauce in the mean time.
+Gently fry garlic and chilli in a bit of oil in a pan for a minute and then add the sauce.
 I usually add a pinch of salt and one of sugar.
-Simmer for 6-7 mins, you may need to add some cooking water of the pasta to the sauce if it gets too dense.
+Simmer for 10-15 mins, you may need to add some cooking water of the pasta to the sauce if it gets too thick.

 When the pasta is ready, put
 basil, some pecorino, pasta and